 - Chris & Max of Modernist Cuisine explaining their craft and indulging my fan-girl moment by signing my MC “teaser” (And if anyone reading this is rollin’ in it and feeling particularly generous this Christmas, Poor Girl would love, love, LOVE this 15lb set of cookbook perfection!)

 - Morgan Spurlock.
 Morgan friggin’ Spurlock!!!
 He was every bit as cool and genuine as I’d imagined, not to mention super hilarious.
 I loved listening to his thoughts on how we as bloggers can continue to improve the food world by writing about our passions and connecting with our communities.
 Plus, he said he definitely wanted to try my Black Bean, Chicken & Mango Stew (which was on the front of the business card I gave him).
-Can’t go wrong with a food-lovin’ movie director who wants to try your food!
+Can’t go wrong with a food-loving movie director who wants to try your food!
 PS – Morgan, if you’re reading this and you do try it, please let me know how you liked it!

 And then there was the Urbanspoon Seattle Scene after the grand reception, which was held at The Purple Café and Wine Bar.
-Though I was too full of lamb and chocolate to eat much more than a samosa and a Marcona almond with fig spread and cheese (thank you, Lynn of Sacatomato for putting that little hors d’oeuvre together!), there was just enough room in the upper left quadrant of my stomach for samples of the wine that flowed freely all evening.
+Though I was too full of lamb and chocolate to eat much more than a samosa and a Marcona almond with fig spread and cheese (thank you, Lynn, of Sacatomato for putting that little hour, d’oeuvre together!), there was just enough room in the upper left quadrant of my stomach for samples of the wine that flowed freely all evening.
 It was a great way to get to know fellow IFBC attendees before the full weekend of sessions and panel discussions.
 From fellow food bloggers to folks from Saveur Magazine, I chatted with some pretty amazing folks, some of whom I now feel fortunate enough to call my friends.